JOINING WMMT: FAQs

 It varies.
-At a minimum, the team gets together twice a week on Thursday nights at 7 and Sundays at noon.
+At a minimum, the team gets together twice a week on Thursday nights at 7 and Sundays at 1.
 For a couple of weeks leading up to competitions, groups of members may choose to meet up to 3 days a week to prepare.
 Most of our members are involved in several other on-campus activities, including Greek Life, as well as have jobs on or off campus.
 While mock does require a certain level of dedication, we are ultimately a group of students who strive to make sure mock practices fit into a busy college schedule.

 In addition to weekly practices, mock does have our members traveling on some weekends beginning in October.
 Tournaments are generally two days, Saturday and Sunday; we leave campus on Friday afternoons to ensure no one misses class, and stay in hotels near the tournament site.
-If for any reason someone has a compelling reason to skip out on a travel tournament, the team can work around it.
+If someone has a compelling reason to skip out on a travel tournament, the team can work around it.

 "Does it cost anything?"

 Like many on-campus groups, we require members to pay dues.
 Typical dues are $100 a year.
 However, we want to make sure that no one's financial situation holds them back from participating; should a member be unable to pay, they can make other arrangements by anonymously consulting a coach.

 On top of dues, it's worth noting that members generally wear suits to court.
 While owning a suit is an investment that will pay off outside the mock-world, we understand that it can be a financial hurdle to purchase one.
 Therefore, arrangements can be made with the president to make sure everyone is dressed to impress, even on a tight budget.

 "Do I have to be interested in law or politics?"

 Nope!
 Our team includes students of every discipline, from law to English to biology.